Andrey862/telegram_tf2_voicelines_bot/README.md

 You can run `/help` to bot and you will get

-Most of the command accesable only by admin user
+Most of the command accessible only by admin user

 `/admin_scrap_and_cache_data`

 This is important operation to get bot working

-This command will scrap a site and send all found audios, converte them to mp3 and send to this chat to cache them
+This command will scrap a site and send all found audios, convert them to mp3 and send to this chat to cache them

 This is very heavy operation and will take several hours